Ann M. Fudge: Career

-Following the sabbatical, Fudge served as chair and chief executive officer of Young & Rubicam Brands from 2003 to 2007.
+Following the sabbatical, Fudge was chair and chief executive officer of Young & Rubicam Brands from 2003 to 2007.
 In 2004, Business Week summed up some of the challenges facing her, saying Y&R "has suffered through poor management and a messy merger in recent years.
 The various units tend to work in isolation.
 The ad agency has lost some big clients.
 And employees are disgruntled ... [including] reports of animosity between Fudge and creative head Michael Patti."

 Fudge was Inside the Boardroom guest, 2008, Carlson School of Management at the University of Minnesota.

 In February 2011, Fudge was featured by the Commonwealth Institute in Miami, Florida, and in April 2011, Fudge spoke at the Economic Club of Minnesota.

-In 2011, Fudge served on the boards of directors of General Electric, Novartis, and Unilever.
-She also served as chair of the U.S. Programs Advisory Board of The Gates Foundation; and she was a trustee of the Rockefeller Foundation, Brookings Institution, the Council on Foreign Relations and Morehouse College.
+In 2011, Fudge was on the boards of directors of General Electric, Novartis, and Unilever.
+She was chair of the U.S. Programs Advisory Board of The Gates Foundation; and she was a trustee of the Rockefeller Foundation, Brookings Institution, the Council on Foreign Relations and Morehouse College.
 She has been a Morehouse trustee since April 2006.
-She has also served on the board of Buzzient, Inc, and served as vice chair of the Harvard Board of Overseers.
+She also was on the board of Buzzient, Inc, and was vice chair of the Harvard Board of Overseers.

 In June 2011, it was announced that Fudge would join the board of Indian technology and outsourcing company Infosys on October 1, 2011, as an Additional Director.
 Fudge was at the time the sole woman on the board, and was recruited by retiring founder NR Narayana Murthy and nominations committee chair Jeffrey S. Lehman.
-Murthy had served also on the Unilever board and knew Fudge from there.
+Murthy had also been on the Unilever board and knew Fudge from there.

 In September 2011, Fudge was one of six Hall of Fame honorees named in advance of the National Association of Corporate Directors November gala in New York City.